Rolakamin/Supplier-Quality-and-Performance/README.md

 For a more interactive experience, explore the full report in Power BI Service using the link below:

 [Click here to explore the Supplier Quality and Performance Report in Power BI](https://app.powerbi.com/groups/me/reports/55970148-7261-4d9a-bf05-f9619db7853c/1cfca387820b067d0a39?experience=power-bi)

+## Key Findings / Observations

+1. Top Vendors with Defects: Yombu, Avamm, and Meejo had the highest defect quantities.
+Yombu had the most impact defects, Avamm had the most rejected defects, and Meejo had the most no-impact defects.

+2. Top Plants with Defects: Hingham, Charles City, and Twin Rocks recorded the most defects.
+Charles City had the highest impact defects, while Twin
+   Rocks had the most no-impact defects.

+3. Downtime by Vendor: Avamm, Izio, and Meetz caused the most downtime.
+Avamm had the highest total downtime, mainly due to majorly rejected defects and no impact defects.

+4. Downtime by Plant: Riverside, Charles City, and Twin Rocks had the most downtime.
+Riverside had the highest delays from no-impact defects, while
+   Charles City had the most from impact defects.

+5. Vendor-Material Issues: The Feedfire-Corrugate combination had the highest downtime and cost impact, despite not having the highest defect count.

+6. Vendor-Plant Issues: Wikido-Middletown had the highest downtime and cost, indicating that defects from this pair caused severe operational disruptions.

+7. Material Downtime Impact: Certain vendor-material pairs, including those involving Corrugate, had significant downtime impacts, but downtime was distributed across multiple materials and vendors.

+8. Plant Downtime Impact: Downtime issues were widespread across multiple plants and vendors, not limited to specific locations.